brisbanemakerspace/bms-wiki/moving.md

 * Details on how to access the new space will be emailed out to everyone shortly.

 ## Working Bees
 This move is going to be a massive effort so we've set up some working bees.
-Items in bold require several people to complete!
-To say thanks for helping us:
+Items in bold require several people to complete! **Send us an email or post on Discord if you're interested in helping at a working bee.** To say thanks for helping us:
 * Help out for > 1 hour and we'll shout you lunch & snacks.
 * Help out for > 4 hours and we'll credit you a free month of membership.